 Fiber cement siding must be cut face down with a diamond tip blade.
-When an irregular cut is needed, a jigsaw equipped with a medium or course-grit carbide blade can be used.
+When an irregular cut is needed, a jigsaw equipped with a medium or coarse-grit carbide blade can be used.
 A diamond jigsaw blade will be useful too.

 Hanging Fiber Cement Siding

 Nails used to hang fiber cement siding shall penetrate at least 1 ¼” into the studs or the structural framing.
 Remember that the siding is hard so be sure the nails are located at the right place before driving them.
 If the cement siding is to be installed over wood sheathing (7/16’ OSB or ½” plywood at a minimum), it is recommended to use a 6d nail.
 Sometimes, if you are trying to drive the nails and you are having problems, you can pre-drill the holes to facilitate the job.

 Siding can be installed over wood and metal studs.
 These studs shall be a minimum 20 gauge, 3-5/8" C-studs.
 Fasteners shall be flush to the surface material.
-Do not counter sink or angle fasteners.
-When blind nailing, place nail 1" down from the top of the board; and when face nailing, place nail 3/4" up from the bottom
+Do not countersink or angle fasteners.
+When blind nailing, place nail 1" down from the top of the board, and when face nailing, place nail 3/4" up from the bottom.

-Insulation Used with Fiber Cement Siding
+Insulation Used With Fiber Cement Siding

-It is important that the insulation product used when installing fiber cement siding, will be able to level the wall and align each siding panel properly.
+It is important that the insulation product used when installing fiber cement siding will be able to level the wall and align each siding panel properly.
 When you add insulation to the siding, the customer’s energy bill will be reduced too, so you might want to highlight this as an additional benefit for your client.
 Fiber cement siding should be installed over plywood, OSB, or sheathing.

 Fiber Cement Siding Tolerances and Gaps

-When installing fiber cement siding be sure to leave at least ¼” clear space between the siding and the flashing Vertical siding should be installed and attached to the structural framing when a non-structural sheathing, gypsum board or foam-type sheathing are used.
+When installing fiber cement siding be sure to leave at least ¼” clear space between the siding and the flashing vertical siding should be installed and attached to the structural framing when a non-structural sheathing, gypsum board or foam-type sheathing are used.

-When you are getting close to the final grade, leave at least 6: between the bottom of the siding and finish grade, and a minimum of 1 ½” above roof lines and decks.
-Fiber cement siding shall have a 1/8 gap between trims of windows and doors.
+When you are getting close to the final grade, leave at least 6" between the bottom of the siding and finish grade, and a minimum of 1 ½” above rooflines and decks.
+Fiber cement siding shall have a 1/8" gap between trims of windows and doors.
 If you need to cut cement siding a 100% acrylic latex primer must be used to reseal the surface.
-Install all butt ends/joints in contact with one another.
+Install all butt ends and joints in contact with one another.

 Finishing Fiber Cement Siding

-Be sure to caulk, paint or finish fiber cement siding following manufacturers recommendation.
-By doing this you will be making sure that the siding is ready to withstand changing weather conditions.
-Caulk around windows, doors, trims and self-flashing penetrations.
+Be sure to caulk, paint, or finish fiber cement siding following manufacturer's recommendation.
+By doing this, you will be making sure that the siding is ready to withstand changing weather conditions.
+Caulk around windows, doors, trims, and self-flashing penetrations.